T4c0/T4c0/README.md

 - 👋 Hi, I’m @T4c0
 - 👀 I’m interested in outdoors activities, spending time with family and friends.
-- 🌱 I’m currently learning data structures, c++.
+- 🌱 I’m currently learning data structures and algorithims.
-- 💞️ I’m looking to collaborate on anything c++ and java.
+- 💞️ I’m looking to collaborate on anything JavaScript, C++, Python.
 - 📫 How to reach me... my twitter handle is @cheesybone1

 <!---